 Fix 7: Delete App Store Preference

-Here all are the soft and hard techniques for update Mac App store or Update Apps on Mac App Store.
+Here all are the soft and hard techniques for updating the Mac App Store or Update Apps on the Mac App Store.